 First of all: What is a homo sapiens?

 The prevailing scientific opinion today assumes that anatomically modern humans developed in Africa and replaced other human species.
-This was accompanied however by mixtures and gene flows.
+However, this process was accompanied by mixtures and gene flows.
 We are diverse and luckily so.

 Neanderthal genes can be found in all populations outside sub-Saharan Africa, in Southeast Asia traces of the Denisova human were found and in African genes survive traces of another unknown human species, a “ghost ancestor” without fossil evidence.

-Here it is important to note that in Homo sapiens the genes of female Neanderthals are found – but not those of male Neanderthals.
+Similarly, in some Homo sapiens the genes of female Neanderthals are found – but never those of male Neanderthals.
 The situation therefore seems very similar to that of tigers and lions.

 If the bigger kind provides the mother, the offspring become bigger than the parents (mules, liger), while if the smaller type provides the mother the children become smaller and the death rate of the foetuses is very high (Tiger-lion, mules).